Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/parent-child-relationships.md

 Just like [
 `Array.prototype.at()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/at)
-the index you pass in can be negative to denote an index counting from the end
+the index you pass in can be negative to denote an index counting from the end:

 ::: code-group